 1. Blockage

 A cause of smelly drains can be a pipe blockage or problems with the P trap or vent.
-Over time, your drain will get its fair share of food, grease, hair, and even toothpaste being flushed down it.
+Over time, your drain will get its fair share of food, grease, hair, and even toothpaste flushed down.
 Food like fish, egg and tuna are the prime culprits that make your kitchen drain smelly.
 Even your soap scum and other materials building up can cause smelly bathroom drains and sinks.

 You can try a few DIY drain unblocking ideas, such as using an unwired coat hanger or drain snake to move anything out of the way or pouring hot tap water.